mattlogan/Artiste/README.md

 *Note: the "density" of a regular star polygon is the number of vertices, or points, to skip when drawing a line connecting two vertices.
 For example, one line of a five-pointed star starts at the first vertex, skips the second vertex (moving CW or CCW), and connects with the third vertex.
 Thus, a five-pointed star has a density of two.*

-If your shape is not a regular convex polygon or a regular star polygon, extend `Shape` and override `setBounds(Rect rect)` and `getPath()`.
+If your shape is not a regular convex polygon or a regular star polygon, extend `Shape` and override `setBounds(Rect rect)` and `draw(Canvas canvas, Paint paint)`.
 This is a little trickier.
-Look at the implementations in `RegularConvexPolygon` or `RegularStarPolygon` for guidance.
+Look at `RegularConvexPolygon`, `RegularStarPolygon`, or `Circle` for guidance.

 ## License